MintFort/mintfort.com/src/pages/policy.md

 ### How does our site handle Do Not Track signals?

 We honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.

-Does our site allow third-party behavioral tracking?

-It’s also important to note that we allow third-party behavioral tracking

 ### COPPA (Children Online Privacy Protection Act)